Whey Isolate Is The Outright Winner In Terms Of Purity

 Your Muscles Need To Be Nourished Post-Workout

 Muscle building results from a proper weight lifting program and incorporating sufficient nutrition.
 Muscle tissues are made up of fibres and fibres are made proteins.
 Strenuous exercise causes trauma to the muscle fibres and glycogen stores get depleted.
-A proper nutrition intake is needed to repair the damaged tissue and to replenish the depleted fuel.
+Proper nutrition intake is needed to repair the damaged tissue and to replenish the depleted fuel.

 In order to repair the damaged tissue, a proper nutrient is required to be consumed at the appropriate time.